munificent/ui-as-code/ideas/control-flow-elements.md

 );
 ```

-Further, let's say we want to swamp out the nutrition row on Saturdays (that's
+Further, let's say we want to swap out the nutrition row on Saturdays (that's
 our cheat day).
 This example is actually pretty good already.
 The author has
 pushed the language to its limit using cascades, `add()`, `addAll()`, `map()`,
 and a helper function to try to keep the whole table in a single big expression.